vircadia/vircadia-native-core/BUILD_WIN.md

 Install OpenSSL into the Windows system directory, to make sure that QT uses the version that you've just installed, and not some other version.

+###Intel Threading Building Blocks (TBB)

+Download the zip from the [TBB website](https://www.threadingbuildingblocks.org/).

+We recommend you extract it to %HIFI_LIB_DIR%\tbb.
+This will help our FindTBB cmake module find what it needs.
+You can place it wherever you like on your machine if you specify TBB_ROOT_DIR as an environment variable or a variable passed when cmake is run.

 ###Zlib

 Download the compiled DLL from the [zlib website](http://www.zlib.net/).
 Extract to %HIFI_LIB_DIR%\zlib.